ntropy-unc/CTF-Club-Constitution/constitution.md

 This organization exists to develop the hands-on technical abilities of students at UNC-CH in the field of computer security through competition.
 We aim to represent the University of North Carolina at Chapel Hill in high-level competition, and develop abilities that apply to careers in business, software development, and cybersecurity.

 ## Article IV - MEMBERSHIP
-**Section 1.** Active Members include: Gregory Sanders, Cecilia Carter, Adam Cogdell, Asjad Cyed, Alex Stewart, Samantha Salgado, Shengjie Xu, Chris Rackley, Sam Salgado, Lucas Chen, Angel Boyd, Christian Vallat, Akshay Jain.
+**Section 1.** Active Members are determined subjectively by regular attendance of meetings.

 **Section 2.** There are no requirements for attendance in the CTF Club, however there is a recommendation that attendees come with general interest, and a willingness to learn.